Jeyster/manning-final-project/README.md

 * Password: it contains all needed to make secured passwords.
 * Tools: it contains the method to find strange caracter or space in a login.

+## Connection with fb

+* For the moment, the information required is only visible in the browser console: check it with F12